Seif-Sallam/AStarAlgorithm/README.md

 ## To compile the code:

-This project was compiled and maintained on Linux Ubuntu 21.0.
-The project has a Makefile that compiles all the other projects needed to run this project such as _imgui_.
+This project was compiled and maintained on Windows.
+The project contains a CMakeLists file that can compile the project and its dependencies.
+Supposedly the project can run on both Windows and Linux, however, I haven't tried compiling for linux.

-The required dependency is mainly [SFML](https://www.sfml-dev.org/).

-Install SFML & run make at the root folder of the project.
-This will generate an executable file in the build folder _Build_.

 ## Screenshot
 _With diagonal edges enabled_